magento/merchdocs/src/sales-channels/asc/third-party-listing-settings.md

 1. For **Import Third Party Listings** (required), choose an option in the drop down:

-    - **Import Listing**: Choose when you want products and information from your Amazon listings to import into your Magento catalog of products.
+    - **Import Listing** - Choose when you want products and information from your Amazon listings to import into your Magento catalog of products.
 This is the recommended and the default setting.

-    - **Do Not Import Listing**: Choose when you want to manually [create and assign new products]({% link catalog/products.md %}) to your Magento catalog for your Amazon listings.
+    - **Do Not Import Listing** - Choose when you want to manually [create and assign new products]({% link catalog/products.md %}) to your Magento catalog for your Amazon listings.

     {:.bs-callout .bs-callout-info}
     The following options fields are only active when you select `Import Listing`.